StegSchreck/AngularCV/README.md

 In the end, this is just an example of how it can be done.
 Feel free to take it as a template and adjust everything to your needs.

-### Set your own data
+### Set Your Own Data

 Here is what you will have to change in order to adapt this project for yourself.

-* `src/app/cv-item/cv-items.data.ts` contains all the configurable data for the page
+* `src/app/cv-item/cv-items.data.ts` contains all the configurable content data for the page
   * You can use the current version as a template, but you will need to replace the data with your own
   * There are different use cases configured, so you can see different sets of data, which will be displayed differently in the rendered page
   * Some fields are required, for others there are checks in the frontend.
 Please try it yourself